TechTitans-UofM/techtitans-uofm.github.io/_posts/2023-07-19-Music Management System.md

 ### How did the project change from your initial (iteration 0) vision or stories, or did it work out as predicted?

+{% include embed/youtube.html id='lPDxJdj9HBM' %}

 Throughout the course of the project, we observed several changes from our initial vision and stories outlined in Iteration 0.
-At the outset, after conducting extensive research, we found that all the intended features for the Tech Titans Music Management System (TTMMS) were feasible to implement in an offline setting.
+At the outset, after conducting extensive research, we found that all the intended features of the Tech Titans Music Management System (TTMMS) were feasible to implement in an offline setting.
 However, as we delved deeper into the development process, we encountered the dynamic nature of the speed at which progress moves, which differed significantly from our initial expectations.

 One significant aspect that consumed more time than anticipated was the administrative tasks associated with project management, including documentation, user stories, feature implementation, and development tasks.
 These essential elements demanded meticulous attention and dedication, leading to a longer development timeline.